Course Information

 What can I do with a Sociology A level?

-Sociology jobs often revolve around people and communities, but it has practical applications in many fields.
+Sociology-related jobs often revolve around people and communities, but the subject has practical applications in many fields.
 For example, a knowledge of sociology is invaluable in town planning, architecture and the built environment.
 Sociological data is also used by advertisers and marketers to determine the best times and channels to launch a new campaign.

-Organisations employing people with a Sociology qualifications include:
+Organisations employing people with a Sociology qualification include:

 All of our Sociology A level students receive: